 Outside of university, I like to make videos, blog, take photos, gym, hang out with friends and go to Arise church.

-I'm studying a Bachelor of Communication at Massey University, currently in my second year.
+I'm studying a Bachelor of Communication at Massey University, now in my third year.

 I am from Ongaonga, however I boarded at Napier Girls' High School in Napier, Hawkes Bay.
 Coming from both a rural an urban setting, I grew to be interested in the way communities and people interact with one another.
 This interest in communication and cultural studies led me to enrol at Massey University in 2017.

 Living and studying in Wellington provides the opportunity to get to know and understand people from all walks of life!
 I'm looking forward to my future at Massey and all the interesting things Wellington has to offer.

 I'm a third year Creative Media Production student, with a focus on animation and game production.

 I came to Wellington from Napier Boys High School and have had a hell of a ride since leaving there four years ago.
 One thing I've learned, that now influences every part of my life, is 'Fall hard and fall fast'; because when you're down the only way to go is up.

 Outside of school I enjoy playing video games and watching Animé.
 You should always try to find a way to look after yourself and for this I enjoy exercise.
 I love Wellington!
 It's full of adventure and great opportunities and there is something for everyone in this beautiful city.

 I’m currently in my third year studying a Bachelor of Communication at Massey University.

 I’m from Hawkes Bay and attended Hastings Girls’ High School.
 I’ve enjoyed living in a bigger city and have established great friendships on and off campus.
 I am extremely sociable and love meeting new people and building new relationships.
 One of the things I appreciate a lot at Massey is the opportunities to network and open yourself up to new experiences with the various clubs on campus and the great people you cross paths with daily in class!